Back arrow

 There are a few types of emergency contraception, including Plan B One-Step (also available as generic levonorgestrel), Ella (a prescription pill containing ulipristal acetate), copper IUDs, and taking multiple combination birth control pills (containing estrogen and progesterone) at once.
 You can get both generic Plan B and Ella through Hey Jane to keep on hand for future use, and take the “emergency” out of emergency contraception when you need it most.
 Get started here.

-How many times can I take emergency contraception?
+How many times can I take Plan B in a year?

 As many times as you need!
 There is no max number of times you can use emergency contraception, like Plan B or Ella, in your lifetime.
 Taking emergency contraception multiple times does not reduce its efficacy, nor does it impact future fertility.
 Although it’s labeled as for “emergencies,” for some people, it’s their preferred method to prevent pregnancy.
 Other folks may prefer to have it on hand if they don’t have unprotected sex very often, if they don’t want to use a daily or long term birth control method, if it’s not safe for them to take birth control, or a number of other valid reasons.